 Trunk Size: The switch can support up to 5 trunk groups.
 Each trunk group can support up to 8 member ports.
-Since the member ports should use same speed/duplex, max groups for 100M ports would be 4, and 1 for gigabit ports.
+Since the member ports should use same speed/duplex, max groups for 100M ports would be 10.

 Group ID: Group ID is the ID for the port trunking group.
 Ports with same group ID are in the same group.